vlasovskikh/obraz/doc/plugins.md

     to parse and make available as a part of the site dictionary instead of treating them like pages with YAML front matter or regular static files.

-    A site content loader is a fuction of type `(basedir: str, filename: str,
+    A site content loader is a fuction of type `(source: str, path: str,
     site: dict) -> dict`.

     Example: